DarkmatterVale/regex4dummies/DESCRIPTION.rst

 Patch Notes
 -------------

+( Latest ) v1.3.4: Minor update

+This is not a parser or core functionality update ( sadly :( ).
+An accuracy tester is half-completed, but due to the need to create a "gold-standard" test set, I need additional time.

+- Artwork added to main website page
+- Current Status page updated to include next milestone information display
+- Minor in-repo doc update

-( Latest ) v1.3.3: Semantic parser updates!
+v1.3.3: Semantic parser updates!

 - All parsers can now be called using the same compare_strings() function, but without having to separate data yourself.
 See above for the usage of this command ( in the example code )
 - Applicability Score has been added and can now be found in any semantic pattern